TomasRojoBiran/Harvard-AI-Projects/README.md

-# Harvard-AI-Projects
-My AI projects from Harvard!
+# Harvard Artificial Intelligence Projects

 Welcome to my collection of AI projects from the Harvard Artificial Intelligence with Python course.
-These projects demonstrate my proficiency in various AI concepts, algorithms, and problem-solving techniques, showcasing practical applications of artificial intelligence.
+These projects demonstrate my proficiency in various AI concepts, algorithms, and problem-solving techniques, showcasing practical applications of artificial intelligence using popular libraries such as Scikit-Learn, Pandas, and TensorFlow.

 ## Overview